CanardConfit/backup-git/README.md

 ## Docker Compose Configuration

-The `docker-compose.yml` file facilitates the deployment of the backup solution and, for my personal use, the live-sync bridge service.
+The `docker-compose.yml` file facilitates the deployment of the backup solution and, for my personal use, the https://github.com/CanardConfit/livesync-bridge service.
 Here's an example configuration:

 ```yaml
 services: